bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 - mv /etc/new-passwd /etc/passwd

 While `brsh` is very convenient for most instances, it may be wise to provide a way to bypass it in case something goes wrong.
-Add a new username as an alias to the root user which uses `/bin/sh`:
+Add a new username "brroot" as an alias to the root user which uses `/bin/sh`:

 - {class="rcmd"}
 - sed -n 's/^root:/br&/p' /etc/passwd | sed 's,:[^:]\*$,:/bin/sh,' >> /etc/passwd